near/docs/docs/1.concepts/1.basics/account.md

 > **Note:** If no specific method names are specified, _all methods_ may be called.

 The easiest way to create a `FunctionCall` key with your dApp is to prompt users to sign in using [NEAR Wallet](https://wallet.testnet.near.org/) via `near-api-js`'s [`WalletConnection`](https://github.com/near/near-api-js/blob/0aefdb01a151f7361463f3ff65c77dbfeee83200/lib/wallet-account.js#L13-L139).
-This prompts users to authorize access, and upon approval, a `FunctionCall` key is created.
-This key is only allowed to call methods on the contract that redirected the user to NEAR Wallet with a default allowance of 0.25 Ⓝ to cover gas costs for transactions.
-As non-monetary transactions are performed with this key, you will notice the allowance decreases, and once 0.25 Ⓝ is burnt, a new key will need to be created.
+The sign in prompt asks users to authorize access, and then a `FunctionCall` key is created.
+The newly created key is only allowed to call methods on the contract that redirected the user to NEAR Wallet with a default allowance of 0.25 Ⓝ to cover gas costs for transactions.
+As non-monetary transactions are performed with this key, the gas allowance decreases, and once 0.25 Ⓝ is burnt, a new key will need to be created.
 If a request is made to transfer _ANY_ amount of tokens with a `FunctionCall` key, the user will be redirected back to the wallet to authorize this transaction.
 You can see this functionality in action by trying out [NEAR Guestbook](https://near-examples.github.io/guest-book/).

 Another way to create a `FunctionAccess` key is to use `near-cli`'s [`add-key`](/tools/cli#near-add-key) command.
 With `near-cli` you can be more specific with your `FunctionCall` key by only allowing it to call specific contract methods and make adjustments to the allowance amount.